Mx77u/freewoman/README.md

 # Freewoman
 ## The easy to use Minecraft name searcher tool.
-This Software was designed for fast and effiecent minecraft name searches.
+This Software was designed for fast and effiecient minecraft name searches.
-The API used in this script, is mojang's api.
+The API used in this script is mojang's api.

 ## Usage
 1. [Download](https://github.com/Mx77u/freewoman/releases) the .zip file from my Github Page.